 Financial support for graduate students is available from a variety of sources.
-Please see the Psychology Funding Manual on Brightspace's Clinical Psychology Program page for additional details on student funding.
+Please see the Psychology Funding Manual on Sakai ((https://sakai.uri.edu) for additional details on student funding.

 Teaching Assistantships (TA's).
-The Department of Psychology awards approximately seven to ten TA's to Clinical Psychology graduate students.
+The Department of Psychology usually awards seven TA's to Clinical Psychology graduate students.
 Typically, the clinical program allots two of these to incoming first year students.
 These are assigned at the time that admissions decisions are made.
 Some TA's require a Master's degree or other qualifications for the assignment of the assistantship.